• Skip to primary navigation

 • Carefully slice spaghetti squash in half lengthwise.
 Scrape out seeds with a spoon.
 Drizzle both halves with 1 tablespoon of the olive oil, then season with salt, pepper, and garlic powder.

-• Place squash cut side down on a baking sheet and roast for 30-40 minutes, or until insides easily pull away with a fork.
+• Place squash cut side down on a baking sheet and roast for about 30-40 minutes, or until insides easily pull away with a fork.
 Baking time will depend on size of spaghetti squash.
 Remove from oven and allow to cool slightly.

 Equipment Recommendations